neo-project/docs/en-us/network/private-chain/private-chain2.md

 - Magic : The private chain ID, which can be any integer in the range of [0 - 4294967295].

-- StandbyValidators: The public key of the alternate consensus node, where the public key of four wallets is entered.
+- StandbyValidators: The public key of the alternate consensus node.
+Enter the public keys of four wallets.

 - SeedList: The IP address and port number of the seed node.
 Specify the IP address as `localhost` and the ports as four P2P ports configured before in config.json.